aksroa/Visual-portfolio/Homework/Assignment1/README.md

 Discussion of results:

 As of now most of the assignment is completed succesfully.
 However I was not able to find the number of channels in the images.
+The split images and the file containing the width, height and filename can be found in the src-folder.